Zhiwei2799/zhiweilin.github.io/_posts/2023-10-20-Linear Regression Notes.md

 - $$ \beta_0, \beta_1, \ldots, \beta_p $$ are the coefficients (parameters) of the model
 - $$ \varepsilon $$ is the error term, which represents the difference between the observed and predicted values of y.

-Often these $n$ equations are stacked together and written in matrix notation as:
+Often these $$n$$ equations are stacked together and written in matrix notation as:

 $$ \mathbf{y} = \mathbf{X} \mathbf{\beta} + \mathbf{\varepsilon} $$